BIDS-Xu-Lab/Clinical_Entity_Recognition_Using_GPT_models/README.txt

-For each GPT model and each dataset, there are 5 folders including:
+For each GPT model and each dataset, there are 5 output folders including:

 1. baseline: This folder contains outputs using only component (1) Baseline prompts